 The takeaway

-When done right, your SEO efforts can rocket you to the first page (or even the first spot) of search engine results.
-While it’s a lot to take on, there’s always help out there, should you need it.
+When done right, your website’s SEO efforts can rocket you to the first page (or even the first spot) of search engine results — but it will take time.